My Tokyo Guide

 An express train service run jointly by the Keikyu and Keisei lines runs between the two airports as well.

 Narita Airport has three terminals.
-Most flights at Narita are international, but each terminal does have domestic flights, in particular Terminal 3, which is relatively new (it opened in 2015), and which was built primarily for low-cost carriers.
+Many flights at Narita are international, but each terminal does have domestic flights, in particular Terminal 3, which is relatively new (it opened in 2015), and which was built primarily for low-cost carriers.
 A free shuttle bus runs between the terminals.

 The flights out of Terminal 1 and Terminal 2 are, generally speaking, divided by airline alliance.
 SkyTeam has the Terminal 1 North Wing, Star Alliance has the Terminal 1 South Wing, and Oneworld has Terminal 2.